1. Home/

 • Hidden dependencies and informal process steps

-• Conflicting requirements from various stakeholders
+• Conflicting requirements from different stakeholders

-• Excessive complexity due to historically grown processes
+• Over-complexity due to historically grown processes

 • Difficulties in prioritizing automation candidates